AV965/Counter/README.md

 # Counter
-A website which holds the count value.
+A website which holds the count value Using vanilla js,html and css.